mltConsEcol/TU_LandscapeAnalysis_Documents/Syllabus.md

 ***Assignment 1 Due: Work through [QGIS Tutorial](http://mltconsecol.github.io/QGIS-Tutorial/) and turn in the final map (hardcopy or e-mail)***

 * Agenda:
-	* Concepts of Spatial Data
+	* Things to be Aware of with Spatial Data
 		* Stationarity
 		* Spatial Dependence and Autocorrelation
 	* Working with Complete Population Data
-		* Nearest Neighbor Analyses, Ripley's K, Lacunarity
+		* Nearest Neighbor Analyses, Ripley's K

 #### Day 4